 Another important reason why it may be helpful to communicate with the prosecution is the prospect of obtaining a plea bargain.
 With a plea bargain a defendant will agree not to contest the case or certain facts of the case and, in return, the prosecutor may dismiss certain charges or seek reduced charges or penalties.
 These are sensitive discussions, however, and should only be entered into with the advice and assistance of an experienced criminal defense attorney.
 After all, any accidental admissions during negotiations could later come back to haunt a defendant at trial if no deal is reached.

 The DA offices in Colorado are broken up into 22 judicial districts incorporating all of Colorado's counties.
-Below are links to the Colorado DA offices by district as well as some County Attorney offices.
-To suggest a resource for this page, please e-mail us.
+Below are links to the Colorado D.A. offices by district as well as some County Attorney offices.

 Get Legal Help with Your Criminal Case in Colorado